“What’s In YOUR Data Architecture?” Part Two

 1. A more complete business glossary, expanded beyond the definition of business entities to include other terms (including processes, roles and organizations).

-2. Data stewardship responsibility assignments – who is accountable for the quality of meta data in the model and the actual data in the enterprise, either for a subject area or a business entity.
-The meta data attributes in the data model should be extended to include these assignments.
+2. Data stewardship responsibility assignments – who is accountable for the quality of metadata in the model and the actual data in the enterprise, either for a subject area or for a business entity.
+The metadata attributes in the data model could be extended to include these assignments.

 3. Data quality requirements for essential data attributes, for specific dimensions of data quality, in any context or the most common such as: